FontoXML/fontoxml-web-references/README.md

-# FontoXML/references-web
+# fontoxml-web-references

-Contains the web reference implementation of FontoXML.
-Provide UI components for creating references to the web.
+Provides UI components for creating references to the web.